alan-turing-institute/data-classification-app/docs/development/set-up-local-development.md

 docker-compose build --no-cache
 docker-compose up -d
 docker-compose ps # (to check the running containers)

 ```

+The site should now be up and running at `http://localhost:8000`

+### Accessing the Admin interface

-Visit `localhost:8000/accounts/login` and sign in with username `developer`, password `developer`.
+Visit `localhost:8000/admin` and sign in with username `developer`, password `developer`.
 This user should be a superuser with the system manager role applied.
 Check the admin console to make sure classification guidance and classification questions have been imported.
+Projects and users can be added manually from the admin interface.

 To bring down containers and volumes prior to a clean build: